 And if you want to still enjoy a Broadway show but without the hassle of trudging through Times Square, you’re in luck.
 Foxwoods Broadway Series happens during the summer, showing three big shows in one of its theaters.

-For those who are looking to get their adrenaline rushing, there are zip lines, go-karting, virtual reality, and escape rooms to check out.
+Want an adrenaline rush?
+There are zip lines, go-karting, virtual reality, and escape rooms to check out.
 Anyone more into shopping the day away can enjoy plenty of deals at the Tanger Outlets, while hungry diners have their pick of fine-dining venues to be more quick and casual.

 How to get to Foxwoods Resort Casino